 In today’s online world where businesses are dependent on technology, and increasing cyber attacks threaten your systems and data, your security strategy must embody a defense in depth approach.
 Organizations cannot solely rely on conventional I.T. security solutions to defend their business from the growing sophistication of modern cyber attacks.
 Augmenting your traditional I.T. security services with Mobile Device Management, Backup Management, Business Continuity, and Disaster Recovery services can provide your organization with the essential protection it needs.
 These solutions form the last line of defense and are crucial in ensuring your business can survive if a cybersecurity incident circumvents your traditional security platforms.

-JMARK has been helping businesses in Springfield, Tulsa, and Fayetteville protect their I.T. environments with the help of innovative cybersecurity solutions for over thirty years.
+JMARK has been helping businesses in Springfield and Tulsa protect their I.T. environments with the help of innovative cybersecurity solutions for over thirty years.
 In fact, we were recently named one of the Top 100 Security Service Providers in the world.
 The driving force behind everything we do is to help our clients move their business forward and achieve their goals.
 To learn more about how we can help you protect your I.T. services by deploying a defense in depth approach to secure your organization, contact us today.